pytorch/ort/torch_ort_inference/docs/usage.md

 model = ORTInferenceModule(model)
 ```

 By default, CPU backend with FP32 precision is enabled.
-You can set different backend and supported precision using OpenvINOProviderOptions as below:
+You can set different backend and supported precision using OpenVINOProviderOptions as below:

 ```python
 provider_options = OpenVINOProviderOptions(backend = "GPU", precision = "FP16")